good-loop/doc/pages/policy/privacy-policy.md

 </td>
 <td>

-*   To satisfy our legitimate interest _(to comply with country-level rules, and to analyse user data)._
+To comply with a legal obligation or our legitimate interest to analyse user data.

 </td>
 </tr>